At least 5 minutes. Try to make time for this practice at least once per week.

 Gable, S. L., Gonzaga, G., & Strachman, A. (2006).
 Will you be there for me when things go right?
 Social Support for Positive Events.
 Journal of Personality and Social Psychology, 91, 904-917.

-During a laboratory-based interaction, romantic partners who responded to each other’s news of positive events in the active-constructive style described above reported greater relationship well-being and were less likely to have broken up two months later.
+During a laboratory-based interaction, heterosexual romantic partners who responded to each other’s news of positive events in an active-constructive style, similar to Capitalizing on Positive Events, reported greater relationship well-being and were less likely to break up in the next two months.
+Participants were mostly white or Asian/Pacific Islander.

 Adapted from Gable, S. (2012) Capitalizing on Positive Events.
 In J.J.
 Froh & A.C.
 Parks (Eds.), Activities for Teaching Positive Psychology: A Guide for Instructors.
 Washington, DC: American Psychological Association Press.